TCLee-tech/Google/Serverless Cloud Run Development/Creating PDFs with Go and Cloud Run/Creating PDFs with Go and Cloud Run.md

 # Creating PDFs with Go and Cloud Run
-To build a web app running on serverless Cloud Run.
-App automatically converts files uploaded into a Google Cloud Storage (GCS)folder into PDFs and store them in a different GCS folder.
+Aim: To build a web application running on serverless Cloud Run.
+The app automatically converts files uploaded into a Google Cloud Storage (GCS)folder into PDFs and store them in a different GCS folder.

 To learn:
 1. Convert Go application into a container.
 2. Build containers using Cloud Build
-3. Deploy a Cloud Run service using container built
+3. Deploy a Cloud Run service using built container
-4. How to create Service Accounts and add permissions
+4. Create Service Accounts and add permissions
-5. How to use event processing with Google Cloud Storage
+5. Use event processing with Google Cloud Storage

 ### Architecture
 ![overall]()